There are also articles on this site more generally about internal-gear hubs.

 Sheldon Brown's Internal-Gear Calculator

-The German company Fichtel & Sachs, often called only "Sachs", has been manufacturing internal-gear hubs longer than any other except Sturmey-Archer.
-In 1997, the American company SRAM acquired Fichtel & Sachs, and so current products carry the SRAM name.
+The German company Fichtel & Sachs, often called only "Sachs", started making internal-gear hubs in the early 20th century.
+In 1997, the American company SRAM acquired Fichtel & Sachs, and so recent products carry the SRAM name.
 SRAM quit making internal-gear hubs in February, 2017, citing a race to the bottom in the market, and the increasing popularity of e-bikes.

 In the mid-20th century, Sachs specialized in products for utility cyclists -- two-speed kickback hubs, three-speed hubs and coaster brakes -- while Sturmey-Archer offered a broader product line, including many narrow-ratio hubs intended for use by avid recreational cyclists and racers.

-Starting in the 1980s, Sachs expanded its line of internal-gear hubs to include hybrid gearing systems -- first the Orbit, a two-speed hub with proprietary sprockets, then the 3 x 7 and the 3 x 8, 3 x 9 and recently also 3 x 10 DualDrive systems using a three-speed internal-gear hub and Shimano-compatible cassettes.
-These hubs substitute for a front derailer, and are especially useful on small-wheel bicycles, because the step-up top gear avoids the need for an extra-large chainwheel.
+Starting in the 1980s, Sachs expanded its line of internal-gear hubs to include hybrid gearing systems -- first the Orbit, a two-speed hub with proprietary sprockets, then the 3 x 7, followed by the 3 x 8 and 3 x 9 DualDrive 2 systems and the 3 x 10 DualDrive 3, using a three-speed internal-gear hub and Shimano-compatible cassettes.
+These hubs substitute for a front derailer, and are especially useful on derailer-equipped small-wheel bicycles, because the step-up top gear avoids the need for an extra-large chainwheel.
 Sachs also introduced 5-speed and 7-speed models and the Elan, a very large and heavy 12-speed hub which was a marketing failure.
 In the 2007 model year, SRAM introduced the i-Motion 9-speed hub.
-It has been withdrawn, and as of 2014, SRAM offers an 8-speed hub, the G8, and a different 9-speed, the G9, but they also were withdrawn.
+It was withdrawn, and as of 2014, SRAM offered an 8-speed hub, the G8, and a different 9-speed, the G9, but they also were withdrawn.
 In 2013, manufacture of SRAM internal-gear hubs was moved from Germany to Taiwan, though engineering was still in Schweinfurt, Germany.
 In 2017, as described, the line of internal-gear hubs was discontinued.

 SRAM internal-gear hubs are notable for the fine quality of machining of their internal parts.
 Gear-tooth surfaces and bearing races are smooth.
 The SRAM 3-speed, in particular, has higher measured drive efficiency than other 3-speed hubs, possibly due to the quality of the machining.